Jxrotich/Jxrotich/README.md

-- 👋 Hi, I’m Jxrotich
+- 👋 Hi, I’m Jerotich
 - 👀 I’m interested in Geospatial technologies
 - 🌱 I’m currently learning the basics
 - ⚡ I normally think about: A Superpower Africa